Book Now

 This is the most common regret we hear, and it’s the easiest to prevent.

 Flooring showrooms are designed to make floors look amazing.
 The lighting is controlled, the displays are styled, and everything is curated to help you fall in love.
-That’s not a knock on showrooms; it’s their job.
+That’s not a knock on showrooms, it’s their job.

 The problem is that your home isn’t a showroom.
 Your living room has a west-facing window that blasts warm afternoon light across the floor.
 Your kitchen has recessed LEDs that cast a completely different tone.
 Your basement has almost no natural light at all.